Home

 Pontificate of Pope Francis 2022

-Showing Affection to the Elderly
+Showing Affection for the Elderly

 Scott 1792

-Today, Sunday, July 27, marks the fifth World Day for Grandparents and the Elderly.
+Today, Sunday, July 26, marks the sixth World Day for Grandparents and the Elderly.
 Pope Francis, who often spoke about the dignity of the elderly and the importance of grandparents in passing on the faith, established the World Day for Grandparents and the Elderly in 2021.
 The stamp above, from the 2022 Pontificate of Pope Francis set, shows him with an elderly woman and is entitled "showing affection for the elderly".

 For the World Day for Grandparents and the Elderly, the Vatican will offer a plenary indulgence.
 As defined by the Catechism of the Catholic Church, an indulgence is a: